Criminology: Sociological positivist

 Sociological positivism suggests societal factors such as poverty, membership of subcultures, or low levels of education can predispose people to crime.
 Adolphe Quetelet used data and statistical analysis to study the relationship between crime and sociological factors.
-He found age, gender, poverty, education, and alcohol consumption were important factors to crime.
-Lance Lochner performed three different research experiments, each one supporting education reduces crime.
+He found age, gender, poverty, education, and alcohol consumption were important factors in crime.
+Lance Lochner performed three different research experiments, each one supporting that education reduces crime.
 Rawson W. Rawson used crime statistics to suggest a link between population density and crime rates, with crowded cities producing more crime.
 Joseph Fletcher and John Glyde read papers to the Statistical Society of London on their studies of crime and its distribution.
 Henry Mayhew used empirical methods and an ethnographic approach to address social questions and poverty, and gave his studies in London Labour and the London Poor. Émile Durkheim viewed crime as an inevitable aspect of a society with uneven distribution of wealth and other differences among people.

 Differential association (sub-cultural)

 Differential association (sub-cultural) posits that people learn crime through association.
 This theory was advocated by Edwin Sutherland, who focused on how "a person becomes delinquent because of an excess of definitions favorable to violation of law over definitions unfavorable to violation of law."
-Associating with people who may condone criminal conduct, or justify crime under specific circumstances makes one more likely to take that view, under his theory.
+Associating with people who may condone criminal conduct, or justify crime under specific circumstances, makes one more likely to take that view, under his theory.
 Interacting with this type of "antisocial" peer is a major cause of delinquency.
 Reinforcing criminal behavior makes it chronic.
 Where there are criminal subcultures, many individuals learn crime, and crime rates swell in those areas.